1. Introduction

 The Animal Collection is Malm’s most experimental and risk-heavy body of work: animals are transformed into flowing masses of motion, where biology dissolves into energy.
 His technique is unusually bold—ICM while tracking fast-moving subjects—resulting in silhouettes that hover between recognition and abstraction.
 The palette tends toward earthy neutrals and muted blues, reflecting natural environments rather than the vibrant chromatic overlays of his landscapes.
 Technically, this collection demonstrates mastery over instability: panning motions combined with subtle roll or tilt, executed at shutter speeds longer than traditional wildlife photography allows.
 Conceptually, the collection explores the tension between presence and disappearance, turning wildlife into symbols of fragility and transience.
 Though less iconic than his landscapes, these works show his range and technical audacity.

-Lighthouse Collection
+Lighthouse Gallery

 Bird Collection